sav-che/TL-2/Authors/Areschoug, Fredric Wilhelm Christian {std. F. Areschoug} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 155](https://www.biodiversitylibrary.org/item/103858#page/167/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 155](https://www.biodiversitylibrary.org/page/33264882) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Areschoug, Fredric Wilhelm Christian {std.
 F. Areschoug}|first entry]] for this author

 ### Author

 \* Areschoug, Fredric Wilhelm Christian (1830-1908), Swedish botanist, studied at the University of Lund 1847, fil. kand.
 1852, Dr. phil.
 1853, lecturer at Lund 1854, "adjunkt" for botany ib.
-1858-1879, ordinary professor of botany and director of the University Botanical Garden, Lund 1879-1896. (*F. Areschoug*).
+1858-1879, ordinary professor of botany and director of the University Botanical Garden, Lund 1879-1896.
+**Abbreviated name**: *F. Areschoug*

 #### Herbarium and types